-If you have an anxiety disorder, you’ll probably find your symptoms worsen just before and during your period so it may make sense to discuss this with your doctor and change your medication around this time.
-Here’s how you can reduce your anxiety…
+If you have an anxiety disorder, you’ll probably find your symptoms worsen just before and during your period.
+It may make sense to discuss this with your doctor and change your medication around this time.

 If you feel very anxious, a spot of meditation can really help.
-Sit in a quiet spot for 5 minutes or so and concentrate on your breath, pushing any negative thoughts away.
-If your new to meditation, download the Headspace app, which contains lots of useful meditation tips you can follow anywhere.
+Sit in a quiet spot for five minutes or so and concentrate on your breath, pushing any negative thoughts away.

 Bottling up how you feel can make you feel even more anxious.
 Writing all your thoughts and feelings down allows you to get your emotions out.